cqframework/mct-ig/input/pagecontent/technical-requirements.md

 7. The prototype will use synthetic data
 8. It will contain internal bundles of  knowledge repository (measure specification support)
 9. It will contain internal bundles terminology service
-10. TBD: Use bulk FHIR
+10. It will consider strategies for supporting bulk FHIR, but the prototype will use an API-based approach
 11. Hospitals with multiple locations operating under a single CCN will submit reports for all locations
-12. Hospitals user can select measures for reporting (see 1st assumption)
+12. Hospital users can select measures for reporting (see 1st assumption)
-13. TBD: connect to Compliant FHIR server that has aggregated patient data
+13. It will consider strategies for supporting aggregated patient data, but the prototype will use a snapshot approach
-14. TBD: measure calculation occurs on data in transit
+14. It will perform measure calculation directly on gathered data
-15. Debatable?
-MCT does not store data it exchanges data
+15. It will consider strategies for storage versus exchange of data

 ###### Constraints

+The following architectural and system constraints are identified for the Measure Calculation Tool:

-1. The Measure Calculation Tool solution must be open source
+1. The solution must be open source, making use of only non-commercial, freely available software and technologies

-TODO:
+2. The solution must use FHIR-based standards for all data exchange and measure specifications
+3. The solution must use industry standard methodologies for change management
+4. The solution must use industry standard technologies and approaches for continuous integration
+5. The solution must be deployable using container-based approaches
+6. The solution must support security and privacy of patient data

 ###### Risks